Ethan A.H. Shepley

-Early years
+Early life

-Ethan Allen Hitchcock Shepley, a descendant of early American revolutionary Ethan Allen, was born in St. Louis in 1896.
+Ethan Allen Hitchcock Shepley was born on May 3, 1896, in Vandeventer, St. Louis, Missouri, to Sarah (née Hitchcock) and John Foster Shepley.
+Through his mother, he was a descendant of early American revolutionary Ethan Allen.
 His father and grandfather were both graduates of Washington University in St. Louis.
-Shepley earned his undergraduate degree at Yale and entered Harvard Law School, but finished his law degree at Washington University in St. Louis in 1922.
+Shepley was educated at Smith Academy in St. Louis and attended a private school in Pennsylvania.
+He earned his undergraduate degree at Yale University and entered Harvard Law School.
+He was admitted to the bar in 1921 and finished his law degree at Washington University in St. Louis in 1922.

-He practiced law in St. Louis and became active in state politics.
-After stepping down as chancellor, he was the Republican Party's candidate for governor in 1964.
+Career

+Law and political career

+From 1921 to 1954, Shepley practiced law in St. Louis.
+In 1921, he joined the law firm Nagel & Kirby in St. Louis.
+In 1930, he first became president of the community chest drive and served in that position four different times.
+He got involved in politics and was delegate-at-large at the 1943–1944 constitutional convention.
+He was chairman of the committee on taxation at the convention and was involved in writing the Constitution of Missouri.
+From 1948 to 1949, he was Missouri State Republican Finance Chairman and was a member of the Republican National Finance Committee.
+In 1953, Shepley was one of five founding members of Civic Progress Inc.

 Washington University

-Shepley became chancellor in 1953, the first alumnus to hold the position.
+From 1940 to 1954, Shepley was a member of Washington University's board of directors.
+He was elected as chairman of the board in 1951.
+Following the resignation of Arthur Compton, he served as temporary chancellor of the university.
+He became chancellor in 1954 and was the first alumnus to hold the position.
 He oversaw the transition of the university from a "streetcar college" for local students to a national university with a majority of its students from outside the region.
-A major fund raising drive led to a new round of construction, including the John M. Olin Library, Urbauer Hall for engineering, Busch Laboratory for biology, and Steinberg Hall for the Gallery of Arts, as well as several new dormitories on the South 40.
+During his tenure, the dormitories were desegregated.
+A three-year, US$20,000,000 fundraising drive called the "Second Century Campaign" started in February 1955 and led to a new round of construction, including the John M. Olin Library, Urbauer Hall for engineering, Busch Laboratory for biology, and Steinberg Hall for the Gallery of Arts, as well as dormitories on Wydown Boulevard.
+He retired in June 1961, but remained active with the university, including serving as chairman of the board and chairman of the "Seventy by 'Seventy'" fundraising campaign.